 In December 1917, when General Allenby entered the Old City of Jerusalem on foot through the Jaffa Gate, British rule over Palestine began.

-The British, who governed first by military government, and then later by Mandatory administration (until Israel’s independence in 1948), set up their administrative centre for the country in Jerusalem.
+The British, who governed first by military government, and then later by Mandatory administration (until the declaration of Israel State in 1948), set up their administrative centre for the country in Jerusalem.
 During these years, Jerusalem began its transformation from a provincial town of the Ottoman era to a modern administrative, political, religious and cultural centre.

 Building activity began almost immediately and Jerusalem expanded to the north, south and west.
 The British determined the municipal zones, commercial areas, density of construction, use of materials and height of buildings.
 Perhaps their most influential contribution to the character of architecture in Jerusalem was a municipal ordinance which remains in effect to this day requiring all new buildings to be faced with stone, giving a certain romantic quality to the buildings.

 While much of the public building in Jerusalem was best assignment writing service is here initiated and financed by Jewish organizations, the British constructed Government House (the residence of the High Commissioner), St Andrew’s Church, the Central Post Office and the Government Printing House.
 (From an article on Architecture in the British Mandate period by Lili Eylon).

 One writer describes St Andrew’s as follows: “The clean, plain lines of St Andrew’s Scots Memorial Church and Hospice standing on the edge of the Valley of Hinnom evoke images of a Highland castle and keep”.

 This is appropriate since the Church was built as a memorial to Scottish soldiers who fell fighting in this region during World War I. The Church was built in 1927 to the design of Clifford Holiday.
 The large, Crusader-style windows in the sanctuary use small, round panels of blue Hebron glass.